Bassist/composer

 Beck.

-working with Mark Oi who was John Tchicai's
+Mark Oi, who was John Tchicai's guitarist for

 The Obstreperous Doves